 Physics Colloquia are open to the whole department are held each fortnight during full term, on Wednesday starting at 4:30pm in PLT.
 These aim to bring a wide variety of cutting edge research from high profile speakers to the attention of a general audience of physicists.
 The level is suitable for all staff, postgraduates and final year MPhys students.

-Attendance at these colloquia is compulsory for all PhD students as part of their general training programme.
+Attendance at these colloquia and seminars is compulsory for all PhD students as part of their general training programme.

 Students already holding an MSc

 Students who hold an MSc qualification directly relevant to their research area may be exempt from some parts of the above programme.
 The training requirement for these students will be decided by the Director of Graduate Studies in consultation with the PhD supervisor.
 In all cases PhD students will be required to undertake the directed reading course and produce the first year report as detailed above.